svn2github/curl-cdk/trunk/CDK-SQL/README.txt

 ||| limitations under the License.

 ====================
-CDK Preview Release 1.1 for Curl API Version 7.0 Beta 4.
+CDK Release 1.1 for Curl API Version 7.0
 ====================

-This directory contains the 1.1 preview of the Curl Data Kit (CDK)
+This directory contains the 1.1 release of the Curl Data Kit (CDK)

 The Curl Data Kit (CDK) library facilitates building data-centric applications in Curl.
 It provides support for local SQL databases,